Geography of Chile

 The geography of Chile is extremely diverse, as the country extends from a latitude of 17° South to Cape Horn at 56°, and from the Pacific Ocean in the west to the Andes in the east.
 Chile is situated in southern South America, bordering the South Pacific Ocean and a small part of the South Atlantic Ocean.
 Chile's territorial shape is considered among the world's most unusual; from north to south, the country extends 4270 km, and yet it only averages 177 km in width.
 Chile reaches from the middle of South America's west coast straight down to the southern tip of the continent, where it curves slightly eastward.
 The Diego Ramírez Islands and Cape Horn, the southernmost points in the Americas where the Pacific and Atlantic oceans meet, are Chilean territory.
-Chile's northern neighbors are Peru and Bolivia, and its border with Argentina to the east, at 5150 km, is the world's third-longest.
+Chile's northern neighbors are Peru and Bolivia, and its border with Argentina to the east, at 5150 km, is the world's first longest.
 The total land area is 756,102 km2.
 The very long coastline of 6435 km gives Chile the 11th-largest exclusive economic zone of 3,648,532 km2.